-Cats have 19 pairs of chromosomes.
-Chromosomes are located in the nucleus of each cell, chromosomes make up the blueprint of animals.
-The chromosomes are made up of genes.
-Genes come in pairs, one from each parent.
+Cats have 19 pairs of chromosomes which are located in the nucleus of every cell and make up the blueprint of animals.
+The chromosomes are made up of genes, which come in pairs, one from each parent.
 Each gene is responsible for a single feature, or a group of features.
-One pair of chromosomes determines the cat’s sex.
-A female has two X chromosomes, and a male will have one X and one Y chromosome.
+One pair of chromosomes determines the cat’s sex, the female has two X chromosomes, and a male will have one X and one Y chromosome.

 Siamese albino (Himalayan) gene

-The Burmese also shares the same type of gene, which is known as cb.
+The Burmese share the same type of gene, known as cb.

-The albino allele has another effect on the Siamese cat.
-Strabismus (crossed eyes) is sometimes seen in the Siamese cat.
-This is thought to be due to a misrouting of the nerve fibres from the eye to the brain.
-Instead of the fibres splitting left and right, they criss-cross, this is believed to be contributory to strabismus.
-This condition is not only seen in Siamese cats but other species of true albino animals.
-Breeders have worked hard to breed this problem out of Siamese cats.
+The albino allele (a variant form of a single gene) has another effect on the Siamese cat.
+Strabismus (crossed eyes) can occur in the Siamese cat.
+It is thought to be due to a misrouting of the nerve fibres from the eye to the brain.
+Instead of the fibres splitting left and right, they criss-cross.
+This condition does not only occur in Siamese cats but other species of true albino animals.
+Breeders have worked hard to breed this problem out of Siamese cats and it is less common than it once was.

 Siamese cat colours